dhussND/dh-menu-project/README.md

 ### Nutrition Information

-Each menu item on the dining hall website links to a detail page that lists nutritional values.
-The scraper now follows these links and stores the parsed values in Back4App.
+Each menu item on the dining hall website reveals a nutrition label when clicked.
+The scraper now opens this pop-up for every item and stores the parsed values in Back4App.
 Items in the `Menu` class contain an array of objects with the following structure:

 ```json